pagopa/pagopa-checkout-be-mock/README.md

 ## Ecommerce activation Error Flow
-The ecommerce transaction activation endpoint `/checkout/ecommerce/v1/transactions` require a body with ith a cartload of notices to pay.
-To enforce the success case the last two characters of the first rptId into list are different from [`11`,`12`,`13`,`15`].
+The ecommerce transaction activation endpoint `/checkout/ecommerce/v1/transactions` require a body with a cartload of notices to pay.
+To enforce the success case, the last two characters of the first rptId in the list must be different from [`11`,`12`,`13`,`15`].
-The list of possible flow case:
+The list of possible flow cases:

 | Case                                          | RptID                           |
 |-----------------------------------------------|---------------------------------|